 South West Scotland

-Look out for Loudoun Hill just south of Kilmarnock, the scene of one of Robert the Bruce's great victories in battle against the English army.
+Just south of Kilmarnock, you'll see Loudoun Hill, the scene of one of Robert the Bruce's great victories in battle against the English army.

 East Devon Line

 Escape the crowds and discover this hidden gem as you journey through the beautiful Devon countryside.
 Onward bus connections provide easy access to the UNESCO World Heritage Jurassic Coast.